Reliability Project Overview

 PSE&G is currently conducting statewide electric reliability improvements to its utility infrastructure.
 These enhancements will improve both electric service reliability and system redundancy to ensure safe and reliable service to our customers.
 Throughout the state of New Jersey, PSE&G infrastructure upgrades will reduce the demand on the existing 26kV network.
 The projects will install 69kV transmission circuits connecting PSE&G stations around the state.

-- New 69kV circuits will connect the Toney's Brook Substation in Bloomfield to the Harvey Switching Station in Clifton.
+- New 69kV circuits will connect the Toney's Brook Substation, located at 109 Washington Street, to the Harvey Switching Station in Clifton.

 - Work will occur on Broad Street, Spruce Street, JFK Dr., Passaic Avenue, Valentine Road, and Bay Avenue.